Celsius, BlockFi, and Voyager: What Went Wrong and Lessons Learned

 3. Diversification Matters — But Doesn't Eliminate Risk

-Spreading deposits across multiple platforms reduces the impact of any single failure, but in a systemic crisis, correlations increase.
+Spreading deposits across multiple platforms reduces the impact of any single failure.
+But in a systemic crisis, correlations increase.
 Multiple platforms can fail simultaneously if they're exposed to the same risks.

 4. Regulatory Compliance Is Necessary But Not Sufficient